astrid5825/sep10-freedom-project/blog/entry07.md

 # Expo and Feedback
 The Expo was fun, personally I was scared that the website wasn't enough but people still enjoyed my website, which is all I care about.
 I didn't get much feedback, but a lot of questions, which is Ok.
 I enjoyed answering them and showing off my ideas to people.

+My main takeaway is to stick with your plan.
+I feel like I could've done more if I stuck with it, as well as use the tools available to me.
+I made my website from scratch so it looked wayy less good then the others during the Expo.
+Going into 11th, I need to stick by my plans and use everything available to me to make the best product I could've made.
+But for what its worth, my project looked ok

 # Elevator pitch
 I talked about..